 Ticks are carried by mice and birds (during the larval and nymphal stages) and deer (in the adult stage).
 Ticks wait for a new host on the underside of low-lying shrubs and grass, often along the boundary between grass and the forest.
 Ticks are particularly dense in the shrubs and grass bordering paths frequented by deer.
 Ticks are also common in the gaps of old stone walls because field mice often nest in these areas.

 Ticks do not survive for any length of time in sun-drenched lawns because they rapidly dry out.
 Ticks do not jump, hop, fly, or descend from trees.

 Ticks sense warmth and carbon dioxide given off by animals and humans as they pass the tick.
 Once the tick senses this warmth and carbon dioxide, it latches onto anything that brushes up against it.

 Ticks take up to 24 hours from the time of first contact with the skin before they actually start to feed on the host's blood.
 The tick must remain firmly attached to the skin for 48 to 72 hours to pass the bacteria that causes Lyme disease to humans .
 Thus, there is a long period of time between the tick's first contact with its host and the transmission of infection.

 An individual who is bitten by a tick has a very low risk (about 1 in 100 chance) of acquiring Lyme disease if the tick is removed before it is engorged (filled with blood).
 Thus, a careful search for ticks after spending time outdoors is useful in avoiding a tick bite; a tick that has not bitten cannot cause Lyme disease.
-(See "Patient information: Lyme disease prevention (Beyond the Basics)".)
+(See "Patient education: Lyme disease prevention (Beyond the Basics)".)